developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 #### Simulator Properties

-**Status Bar -** Used to show/hide the Status bar on the device simulator screen.
-The Layout “top” coordinate changes based on this setting, which depends on status bar setting configured at the application level.
-Must be hidden for full-screen applications.
+**Status Bar -** Used to show/hide the Status bar (which contains notifications and system icons) at the top of the device simulator screen.
+The Layout “Top” coordinate changes based on this setting, which depends on status bar setting configured at the application level. **Must be hidden for full-screen applications**.

-**System Bar -** Used to show/hide the System bar on the device simulator screen.
-The Layout “top” coordinate changes based on this setting, which depends on System bar setting configured at the application level.
-Must be hidden for full-screen applications.
+**System Bar -** Used to show/hide the System (navigation) bar at the bottom of the device simulator screen.
+The Layout “Top” coordinate changes based on this setting, which depends on System bar setting configured at the application level. **Must be hidden for full-screen applications**.

 -----

 #### Predefined Command Strings